pokusew/mojekucharka-zwa/docs/TECHNICAL-MANUAL.md

 ### Database schema

 The app uses MySQL database to store its data.
 The schema DDL files can be found in the [db/schema](../db/schema/) directory.
-The following diagrams provides visual representations:
+The following diagrams provide visual representations:

 <div style="text-align: center">
 <img alt="Database schema" src="./images/db-schema-jetbrains.png" width="800" />